ethannicholas/panda-old/docs/status.md

     quick-and-dirty implementation to begin with, and then I found out that some of the things I was doing didn't play right with this particular garbage collector, and then I found some other problems, and... well, you know how it goes.
-It's a mess right now.
+It's a bit of a mess right now.
 2. The API needs work.
 Creating new threads feels "heavier" than I would like it to; might be worth introducing a keyword or at least some kind of simpler syntax to spawn a new thread.
 There's also no way to select among multiple